lawsberryPi/coding-challenge/README.md

+##### Shawn's solution for Ambassador Coding Challenge
 #### Code Discription

 ###	Description of the problem and solution.
-This problem is a typical CRUD problem, the backend is
+This problem is a typical CRUD problem, user can manage their referral links using this portal easily.
 -	Whether the solution focuses on back-end, front-end, full stack, or mobile.
 -	Reasoning behind your technical choices, including architecture.
 -	Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.